cloudsensei9712/terraformmodule-/README.md

-# Deploy Dynamic Web App on AWS with Terraform Module, Docker, Amazon ECR, and ECS
+# Deploy Dynamic Web App on AWS with Terraform Module, Docker, Amazon ECR, VPC, NAT Gateway, ACM, lambda, and ECS
 This is the repository for storing terraform modules

-Github repo link to the infrastructure deployment: https://github.com/georgeonalo/rentzone-infrastructure-ecs